starcitizen-lug/lug-helper/README.md

     - This limits the maximum number of open files on your system.
 On some Linux distributions, the default is set too low for Star Citizen.

 `Install Star Citizen`
-- Launches Lutris and uses the bundled json to install Star Citizen
+- Launches Lutris and installs Star Citizen

 `Deploy Easy Anti-Cheat Workaround`
 - Applies the workaround to /etc/hosts and deletes the necessary EAC files